percona/pmm-doc/docs/dbaas/DBaaS_tepmplate.md

+# DatabaseCluster Templates

+DatabaseCluster Template allows operators to customize Database Clusters based on their requirements, environments, or infrastructure.

+**Examples**:

+- Database cluster - Different load patterns: simple reads, heavy writes, 50/50% read/write, number of connections, etc.

+- Infrastructure - Different parameters and tuning for the resulting cluster: network configuration (load balancing, exposure), storage classes/types, etc.

+- Environments - Combine database cluster and infratructure that will affect the configuration of the resulting Database Cluster.

 # Create a database cluster from a template

 Database clusters can be created from templates using PMM.
 Templates allow you to customize the creation of database clusters.
 You can adapt templates to tweak K8s-specific settings such as **liveness probes**, changing **config maps**, or tuning **database engines**.